enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ### 3. Enable DynamoDB Global Table using Console

+Let's take a look at continuously replicating the data in DynamoDB from the primary region (Oregon) to the secondary region (Singapore) so that there is always a backup.

+We will be using a feature of DynamoDB Global Tables for this.
+Any changes made to any item in any replica table will be replicated to all of the other replicas within the same global table.
+In a global table, a newly-written item is usually propagated to all replica tables within seconds.

+However, conflicts can arise if applications update the same item in different regions at about the same time.
+To ensure eventual consistency, DynamoDB global tables use a “last writer wins” reconciliation between concurrent updates, where DynamoDB makes a best effort to determine the last writer.

 Follow the steps to create a global table of Book, Order, Cart form the Ireland to Singapore regions using the console. (screenshot)

 Go to DynampDB Ireland